-If you have group insurance from another group sponsor, please contact that group sponsor to identify how that coverage will work with these benefits.
+If you have group insurance from another group sponsor, please contact that group sponsor's benefits administrator to identify how that coverage will work with these benefits.
 You may also call 1-800-MEDICARE (1-800-633-4227; TTY users should call 1-877-486-2048) with questions related to your Medicare coverage under this plan.